Open Masters Games Abu Dhabi 2026

 Lima 2019 Pan and Parapan American Games | Test Event

-As part of an important delivery of the Games, the Test Events are held aiming at having a real-time testing opportunity to evaluate some key details, such as logistics, results, crowd-flow management, etc. For us, in the Look of the Games team, it was also a crucial moment to test materials and color behaviors on camera, to make sure the decisions made would not disturb the athlete's performance and would help enhance the spectator's experience.
+As part of an important delivery of the Games, the Test Events are held, aiming at having a real-time testing opportunity to evaluate some key details, such as logistics, results, crowd-flow management, etc. For us, in the Look of the Games team, it was also a crucial moment to test materials and colour behaviours on camera, to make sure the decisions made would not disturb the athlete's performance and would help enhance the spectator's experience.

-After 2 years of the event, our team - SPX - engaged once again to put down in words how was our experience working as the "client owner" of all the spectators that enjoyed the Olympics and Paralympics Games in Rio.
+After 2 years of the event, our Rio 2016 SPX team engaged once again to put down in words what our experience was working as the "client owner" of all the spectators that enjoyed the Olympics and Paralympic Games in Rio.
 Together, for almost 2 years, we wrote the book "Memorable Experiences: The spectator in the spotlight in 2016", in which we share not only a bit of the backstage of the event, but also our roles and strategic tools that helped us to make the magic happen during the Games.

-Starting from a deep immersion in Rio's cultural life, the Look and Feel for Rio 2016 Games was a 2 year-project, developed by the internal design team.
-From its colors' strategy to the "panorama" - the graphics scenario created exclusively for the event - the Look was the kick-off to unfold the branding strategy in every single touchpoint that would be seen and felt during the Games.
-Not only dressing the city, competition, non-competition venues, and sports equipment but also the core asset for inspiring the Licensing products, official fleet, medal and podium, uniforms, stationery, and many other items.
+Starting from a deep immersion in Rio's cultural life, the Look and Feel for Rio 2016 Games was a 2-year project, developed by the internal design team.
+From its colours' strategy to the "panorama" - the graphics scenario created exclusively for the event - the Look was the kick-off to unfold the branding strategy in every single touchpoint that would be seen and felt during the Games.
+Not only dressing the city, competition, non-competition venues, and sports equipment, but also the core asset for inspiring the Licensing products, official fleet, medal and podium, uniforms, stationery, and many other items.

 Rio 2016 Candidate City | Look and Signage